PhilipYip1988/python-tutorials/026_numpy/readme.md

                                            y \\
                                            \end{matrix}\right]$$

-Notice equations is a square matrix and a square matrix typically has a inverse matrix.
+Notice equations is a square matrix.
+Square matrices are typically constructed from a system of linear equations due to the requirement of n equations for n unknown coefficients.
+A square matrix typically has a inverse matrix.
 The inverse matrix for equations is:

 $$\text{INVequations}=\left[\begin{matrix} -1 & 2 \\
                                            1 & -1.6667 \\